laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 ```
 python stitchpmi.py
 ```
 4. Let's plot the non-zero results using R. Run the *plot-pmi.R* script.
-The output of this will be a single plot, *pmi.jpg*.
+The output of this will be a single plot, *pmiPlot.pdf*.
 ```
+#replace WORD1 and WORD2 with your words!
-Rscript plot-pmi.R totalpmioutput.csv
+Rscript plotPMIOutput.R totalpmioutput.csv WORD1 WORD2
 ```
 5. To look at the plot, you'll need to transfer everything off of lustre.
 Use an FTP program such as WinSCP or Cyberduck to download your plot and totalpmioutput.csv file.

 6. Share with the group!
 Let's see what you came up with.

 ##Task 6: What next?